 Some people go to Ikea to buy furniture or other things for the house, but these copycat Ikea Swedish meatballs always reminds me of why I love it there!
 You need to give this recipe for Ikea meatballs a try.
 I was really excited with how these gluten free Swedish meatballs turned out.
 So now you know how to make Swedish meatballs…but can you put together that shelf?!?

-A good Swedish meatball recipe means you can avoid the Ikea crowds and make them yourself at home.
+A good Swedish meatball recipe with a creamy gravy means you can avoid the Ikea crowds and make them yourself at home.
 And you can put these together without a complicated diagram or having two screws left over at the end!

-I use two parts beef to one part pork for my recipe for Ikea meatballs.
-I also add onion, garlic, egg and milk.
-I used gluten free breadcrumbs because I wanted gluten free Swedish meatballs, but you can use any kind.
+For this copycat recipe, use two parts beef to one part pork.
+I also add onion, garlic, egg and milk for these Ikea meatballs.
+In this version, I used gluten free breadcrumbs because I wanted gluten free Swedish meatballs, but you can use any kind.

-The sauce includes butter, flour (gluten free optional), stock and cream, as well as soy sauce and mustard for a piquant flavour.
+The sauce for these homemade Ikea meatballs includes butter, flour (gluten free optional), beef broth, vegetable broth and cream, as well as soy sauce and mustard for a piquant flavour.
+This recipe for beef bone broth is a delicious option if you want homemade.

 Knowing how to make Swedish meatballs is definitely a skill worth having, because they are just so good!
 These copycat Ikea Swedish meatballs taste just like the ones in the store.
 Try them and you’re sure to agree!